Limit users' actions based on their roles

 Extend alert management to your mobile devices to quickly respond to alerts.

-Receive push notifications on your iOS and Android mobile devices each time a new alert is triggered in AlarmsOne.
+Receive multi-channel notifications on your iOS and Android mobile devices each time a new alert is triggered in AlarmsOne.
 View event details by opening the alert notification.

 Use the AlarmsOne mobile app to act on open alerts.
 Easily acknowledge, close, share, or delete alerts while you're on the move.